lautanal/datastructures_lab/documentation/implementation.md

 ### Weighted maps

-Kullakin ruudulla on painoarvo, joka kertoo ajan tai kustannuksen reitin kulkiessa ruudun kautta.
+All nodes have a weight that represent a cost or time increment when route passes the node.
 The route can pass between nodes only orthogonally.

 Grid size | Nodes | Edges | V + E log V | Algorithm | Average runtime (10 maps)|
 --------|--------|--------|--------|-------------|-------------|